Human(ities) Games is an Open Educational Resource (OER) game development lab created by Amy Chen and supported by the University of Iowa Libraries.

-According to OER Commons, Open Educational Resources are "teaching and learning materials that you may freely use and reuse at no cost and without needing to ask permission."
-Human Games seeks to participate in the OER movement by providing peer-reviewed, freely available, and openly licensed curricular content to support learning.
-To do so, we create card games that teach humanities concepts suitable for high school, college, or graduate school.
-Human Games currently supports two projects: Codex Conquest: The Game of Book History and Mark: The Quick Draw Game of Printer's Marks.
+Open Educational Resources are "teaching and learning materials that you may freely use and reuse at no cost and without needing to ask permission."
+Human(ities) Games participates in the OER movement by providing peer-reviewed, freely available, and openly licensed curricular content to support learning.
+To do so, we create card games that teach humanities concepts suitable for students of all ages.

 We love to hear stories, see photographs, and read the curricula that responds to our games.
-After all, the conversation and curricula you choose to pair with our games determines their learning objectives and difficulty level.
-Human Games asks that, whenever possible, you share your companion assignments through your local institutional repository, OER Commons, and/or with us so that we can all benefit from your work with these learning objects.
+After all, the conversation and curricula you choose determines our games' learning objectives and difficulty level.
+Human(ities) Games asks that, whenever possible, you share your companion assignments through your local institutional repository, OER Commons, and/or with us so that we can all benefit from your work with these learning objects..

 As we hope you will feel empowered to change these games to suit your needs, all Human(ities) Games components live in Excel, Powerpoint, or Word.
 If you want help to customize our games, email Amy Chen to schedule a consultation.